-It has been said consciousness exists by a separation of opposites, by acquiring unilateral vision at birth.
-This may or may not be innate or inborn for individuals, groups, organizations, nations or religions to compete against each other, cooperating only in self-interest.
-It is certainly learned behavior.
-Thomas Hobbes (1588-1679) describes the underlying condition of human existence as "a war of every man against every man and self-interest is the universal rule."
+Unilateral vision at birth is a separation of opposites the baby from the mother.
+Thomas Hobbes (1588-1679) describes the underlying condition of human existence as "a war of every person against every other person and self-interest is the universal rule."
 For Hobbes, natural law is the law of the jungle that necessitates a civil law compact.
-While there are numerous examples of religious and non-religious altruism and self-sacrifice for others, unilateral vision, "splitting things into two polar opposites seems to be a feature of the human mind."
-(16)
+While other understanding of natural law includes religious morality, religious altruism and self-sacrifice for others, unilateral vision, "splitting things into two polar opposites" seems to be a feature of the human mind in nature and nurture.